 Sheela, mother to 12-year-old Ishaan, is worried.
-Her son's school has decided to replace textbooks with tablets for the next academic year and she's uncertain about how this move will affect his education.
-She has read many articles about the negative effects of technology and is not sure if this is a well thought out move by the school.
-Many parents today are in the same boat.
-Are you too one such parent?
+Her son's school has decided to replace textbooks with tablets for the next academic year.
+She's now unsure about how this move will affect her child’s education.
+She has read many articles about the negative effects of technology and is not sure if this is a well-thought-out move by the school.

 ParentCircle speaks to Maya Thiagarajan — an education consultant and parenting author — to help answer some important questions about the effect of technology on the changing educational landscape.